adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The moment you think of giving up, think of the reason why you held on so long.” - Natsu Dragneel</code></pre>
+<pre><code>1 » When you give up, that’s when the game ends. - Mitsuyoshi Anzai</code></pre>
-<pre><code>2 » In the middle of every difficulty lies opportunity. - Albert Einstein</code></pre>
+<pre><code>2 » Religion, ideology, resources, land, spite, love or just because… No matter how pathetic the reason, it’s enough to start a war.
+War will never cease to exist… reasons can be thought up after the fact… Human nature pursues strife. - Paine</code></pre>
-<pre><code>3 » Don’t be upset because of what you can’t do.
-Do what you do best, live as carefree and optimistically as you can, because some people aren’t able to do that. - Keima Katsuragi</code></pre>
+<pre><code>3 » Do exactly as you like.
+That is the true meaning of pleasure.
+Pleasure leads to joy and joy leads to happiness. - Gilgamesh</code></pre>
 </details>

 <!--END_SECTION:waka-->